Advertiser Disclosure

 This Saint Kitts and Nevis bay area is made up of 2 sister beaches, Frigate Bay South and Frigate Bay North.
 While both are beautiful, the southern stretch of the coast manages to edge out its northern neighbor.

-Frigate Bay South offers a peaceful reprieve from the sun that often comes hand-in-hand with a Caribbean vacation.
+Frigate Bay South offers a peaceful reprieve from the sun that often comes hand in hand with a Caribbean vacation.
 There are numerous trees and umbrellas available for rent on this portion of the sand.
 You don’t have to limit your beach day to avoid spending too much time in the sun’s rays.

 Ile Morpion Saint Vincent and the Grenadines